Yesterday, the CBS Sunday Morning show ran a good story on how we make decisions”

 Understand that emotions are not the opposite of rationality; in fact, you can’t be rational without your emotions.
 Welcome your emotions and embrace the inevitable: you can’t be rational without your emotions.
 If you set up a hierarchy inside your psyche, where your rationality gets the throne while your emotions are forced into the dungeon, you will be less decisive, less resourceful, less resilient, and less stable.
 And sadly, your emotions will probably band together to violently depose your intellect (yeow!).
 No hierarchies!
 Welcome and embrace your emotions as the partners of your intellect.

 Focus your intellectual abilities and your linguistic skills on your emotions (instead of lording over them): learn what they are, what they’re for, how they arise, and how they differ.
-For instance, fear is a momentary intuition that keeps you safe from harm, while anxiety is a repetitive, tension-producing state that actually reduces your intuition, your readiness, your intelligence, and your well-being.
-If you call both of them fear, you’ll not only be wrong, you’ll be unsafe.
+For instance, fear is a momentary intuition that focuses on the present moment, while anxiety is intuition and awareness about the future.
+If you call both of them fear, you’ll not only be wrong, you’ll be confused.
 Learn what your emotions are!

 Go forward as an emotionally intelligent person who is neither the puppet of emotions nor their strict overlord.
 The old, tired paradigm, where emotions were the opposite of rationality is untrue.
 Similarly, the even older and more tired paradigm, where emotions were the opposite of spirituality, is also untrue.
 Emotions are irreplaceable and absolutely necessary in the healthy and competent human brain.
 Our intellectual and spiritual capacities are important, but they are by no means more important than our emotions.
 They’re a boxed set!